-The Employer shall deduct at the rate of seven cents (\$0.07) per hour for each hour of work performed by each employee covered by this Agreement, to the British Columbia and Yukon Territory Building and Construction Trades Council Fund.
+The Employer shall deduct at the rate set forth in Schedule "A" per hour for each hour of work performed by each employee covered by this Agreement, to the British Columbia Building Trades Fund.

-ARTICLE 22: MECHANICS, SERVICEMEN AND WELDERS TOOL ALLOWANCE FUND
+ARTICLE 22 - MECHANICS, SERVICEMEN AND WELDERS TOOL ALLOWANCE FUND

-The Employer shall make contributions at the rate of six cents (\$0.06) per hour for each hour for which wages are payable hereunder for each employee covered by this Agreement to the Operating Engineers' Mechanics, Servicemen and Welders Tool Allowance Fund.
+The Employer shall make contributions at the rate set forth in Schedule "A" per hour for each hour for which wages are payable hereunder for each employee covered by this Agreement to the Operating Engineers' Mechanics, Servicemen and Welders Tool Allowance Fund.

-ARTICLE 23: CONSTRUCTION INDUSTRY REHABILITATION FUND
+ARTICLE 23 - CONSTRUCTION INDUSTRY REHABILITATION FUND

-The Employer shall make contributions at the rate of two cents (\$0.02) per hour for each hour for which wages are payable hereunder for each employee covered by this Agreement to the Construction Industry Rehabilitation Fund.
+The Employer shall make contributions at the rate set forth in Schedule "A" per hour for each hour for which wages are payable hereunder for each employee covered by this Agreement to the Construction Industry Rehabilitation Fund.

-ARTICLE 24: OPERATING ENGINEERS' ADVANCEMENT FUND
+ARTICLE 24 - OPERATING ENGINEERS' ADVANCEMENT FUND

-The Employer shall contribute the sum of seventeen cents (\$0.17) for each hour wages are payable hereunder for each employee covered by this Agreement to the Operating Engineers' Advancement Fund.
+The Employer shall contribute at the rate set forth in Schedule "A" for each hour wages are payable hereunder for each employee covered by this Agreement to the Operating Engineers' Advancement Fund.

-ARTICLE 25: BENEFITS PLAN AND PENSION PLAN CONTRIBUTIONS SCHEDULE
+ARTICLE 25 - OPERATING ENGINEERS BENEFITS PLAN AND PENSION PLAN